CSCfi/csc-user-guide/docs/support/tutorials/gis/eo_guide.md

 [**FinHub**](https://finhub.nsdc.fmi.fi/#/home) is the Finnish national mirror of SciHub; others national mirrors also exist.
 It covers Finland and the Baltics and offers Sentinel 2 L1C (but not L2A) and Sentinel 1 SLC, GRD and OCN products and requires own registration.
 Finhub does not have concurrent download limitations nor "Long term archive".

 !!! default  ""
     **Both of the above** provide a similar Graphical User Interface (GUI) and Application Programming Interface (API) to access the data.
-You can also use for example the [sentinelsat](https://sentinelsat.readthedocs.io/en/stable/) tool for downloading data from open access hubs.
+You can also use for example the [sentinelsat](https://sentinelsat.readthedocs.io/en/stable/) tool for downloading data from ESA open access hubs.
 See also [CSC examples for SciHub and FinHub data download](https://github.com/csc-training/geocomputing/blob/master/python/sentinel/sentinelsat_download_from_finhub_and_scihub.py).
 STAC catalog will be available for Scihub data during 2023.

 [**USGS EarthExplorer**](https://earthexplorer.usgs.gov/) provides lots of different US related datasets, also worldwide Landsat mission datasets.
 It requires free registration.
-Data can be browsed and downloaded via GUI in web interface and bulk download.
-USGS is the provider of [Landsat Collection 2 data](https://www.usgs.gov/landsat-missions/landsat-data-access).
+Data can be browsed and downloaded via web interface and bulk download.
+USGS is the prime provider of the new [Landsat Collection 2 data](https://www.usgs.gov/landsat-missions/landsat-data-access).

-[**NASA Earthdata**](https://search.earthdata.nasa.gov) provides among many others harmonized Landsat 8 and Sentinel-2 dataset.
-It requires free registration and download is possible via Graphical web interface and bulk download.
+[**NASA Earthdata**](https://search.earthdata.nasa.gov) provides among many others [harmonized Landsat 8 and Sentinel-2 dataset](https://hls.gsfc.nasa.gov/).
+It requires free registration and download is possible via web interface and bulk download.

 **[Amazon Web Service (AWS) open EO data](https://registry.opendata.aws/?search=tags:gis,earth%20observation,events,mapping,meteorological,environmental,transportation)** is a collection of worldwide EO datasets provided by different organizations, including Landsat and Sentinel.
 Some of the data can be downloaded only on "requestor pays" basis.
 The situation is changing all the time, currently [Sentinel-2 L2A Cloud-optimized Geotiffs](https://registry.opendata.aws/sentinel-2-l2a-cogs/) are available for free, also via STAC.

+**[Microsoft planetary computer](https://planetarycomputer.microsoft.com)**: Sentinel, Landsat, MODIS etc. STAC available.
+It is currently available in preview.

-[**Google Cloud**](https://cloud.google.com) provides some [public EO datasets in Google Cloud Storage](https://cloud.google.com/storage/docs/public-datasets), inlcuding Sentinel-2 L1C and Landsat Collection 1 data and <a href="https://cloud.google.com/storage/docs/public-datasets/landsat" aria-label="Landsat: Collection 1 data on Google cloud storage">Landsat: Collection 1</a>.
+[**Google Cloud Storage open EO data**](https://cloud.google.com/storage/docs/public-datasets), inlcuding Sentinel-2 L1C and Landsat: Collection 1 data.
 Data can be downloaded from here for example with [FORCE](../../../apps/force.md).

-**[Microsoft planetary computer](https://planetarycomputer.microsoft.com)**.
-It is currently available in preview.

 [**Terramonitor**](https://www.terramonitor.com/services/analysis-ready) provides pre-prosessed, analysis ready Sentinel-2 data from Finland available between 2018-2020.
-Commercial service.

-[**Sentinelhub**](https://www.sentinel-hub.com/explore/) provides among others worldwide <a href="https://collections.sentinel-hub.com/sentinel-2-l2a/" aria-label="Sentinel 2 on sentinelhub">Sentinel 2</a> and <a href="https://collections.sentinel-hub.com/sentinel-1-grd/" aria-label="Sentinel 1 on sentinelhub">Sentinel 1</a> data.
 Commercial service.

 !!! default "Other geospatial datasets"